MixterGrimalkin/fire-in-the-lantern/README.md

-I haven't packaged this up nicely yet, so to install this software on a Raspberry Pi you will need to either clone this repo directly onto the Pi, or clone it to another machine and run the `deploy.sh` Bash script to upload the contents of the `/app` directory to `/home/pi/fire-lanterns` on the target Pi.
+I haven't packaged this up nicely yet, so to install this software on a Raspberry Pi you will need to either clone this repo directly onto the Pi, or clone it to another machine and run the `deploy.sh` script to upload the contents of the `/fitl` directory to `/home/pi/fitl` on the target Pi.
 This script reads the target IP address from the `.pi` file in the repo root, and will create the target directory if it doesn't exist.

 The latter is preferable, unless you particularly want to run the `rspec` tests on the Pi itself, which probably isn't necessary.

-In either case, move to the `/home/pi/fire-lanterns` (or `wherever-you-cloned-it/fire-lanterns/app`) directory and run one of the Bash scripts there to start the software in the various modes.
+In either case, move to the `/home/pi/fitl`
+(or `wherever-you-cloned-it/fire-in-the-lantern/fitl`) directory and run one of the Bash scripts there to start the software in the various modes.

 **Note:** You will almost certainly go through a minor Dependency Nightmare to get